 I designed my space with you in mind, seriously.
 The therapy space was created so that our work does not feel ‘sterile’ or formal.
 My goal was to make the space clinical, yet also peaceful, private and comfortable for you.

-My therapy space is located in my home in the East Forest Park area of Springfield; it is away from the bustle and sterility of an office building and the curious eyes of people you might know in your community.
+My therapy space is located in my home; away from the bustle and sterility of an office building and the curious eyes of people you might know in your community.
 Parking is easy in the driveway or on the street.

 (Due to it being in my home, I do not provide the street address until it is clear we will be working together.)